flavio-fernandes/pelican-blog/content/hacks/pelican-show-hide-button.md

      {% include 'includes/disqus_script.html' %}
      {% include 'includes/ga.html' %}

-To use this feature, simply add either of of these a line before the blob you want to hide/show.
+To use this feature, simply add either one of these above the blob you want to hide/show.
 Make sure to have an empty line between this and the blob itself:

     <button class="toggle-start-hidden">Show/hide</button>